aurobindobhuyan/aurobindobhuyan/README.md

 ### 👨🏻‍💻 About Me
 - 🌱 &nbsp; Hands on experience on building web applications.
-- 🔭 &nbsp; Currently working on **React, Next, Redux, Typescript, Javascript – ES5 & ES6, HTML-5, CSS-3, Material-UI, Bootstrap**.
+- 🔭 &nbsp; Currently working on **React, Next.js 14, Redux Toolkit, Typescript, Javascript – ES5 & ES6, Tailwind**.
 - 🌱 &nbsp; Learning more about technologies like **( ExpressJS & MongoDB )** that will help me to building **Full Stack Applications**.
 - 🤔 &nbsp; Handling user Authentication  & Authorization.
 - 🌱 &nbsp; Working with REST API’s and used redux for global statement management